Two games to go until the end of the season. Two matches in an epic slog of a campaign, before we can start moaning about the lack of football.

 - Celtic take French defender Steven Mouyokolo on trial

-- STV Sports Daily: Our comprehensive look back on the weekend's SPL action
+- STV Sports Daily: Our look ahead to the weekend's SPL action